Michael-Faulkner/2021-msia423-faulkner-michael-project/README.md

 docker run steam_recommender run.py create_db --engine_string=<database path>
 ```

-The final option is to not include any environmental variables, or an engine string, and the create_db function will create the database locally at:
+The final option is to not include any environmental variables, or an engine string, and the create_db function will create the database locally at the default path:
 ```bash
 sqlite:///data/msia423_db.db
 ```